-The budget forecasts the future activity of the company and helps in allocating the funds/resouses to the different areas or departments of the business.
-The budgets help in measuring the past performance and predict the future performance in the different areas.
+The budget forecasts the future activity of the company and helps in allocating the funds/resources to the different areas or departments of the business.
+The budgets help in measuring past performance and predict future performance in different areas.

-In budgeting, there are different types of the budget that help the business to maximize utilisation of its resources and increase its revenue.
+In budgeting, there are different types of budget that help the business to maximize the utilization of its resources and increase its revenue.
 Let us have a look at different types of budget.

 Table of Contents